Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 sidebarDepth: 2
 ---

-# Multitenancy on Entando
+# Multitenancy on Villanova

-This tutorial describes how to configure Entando to serve multiple tenants.
+This tutorial describes how to configure Villanova to serve multiple tenants.
 The primary tenant is configured first, then secondary tenants can be added.
-See [Multitenancy on Entando](../../docs/consume/multitenancy.md) for details on concepts and architecture.
+See [Multitenancy on Villanova](../../docs/consume/multitenancy.md) for details on concepts and architecture.

 ## Prerequisites
-* [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) based on the Tomcat server image.
-This is the default `standardServerImage` for the `EntandoApp` custom resource.
+* [A working instance of Villanova 0.9 or higher](../../docs/getting-started/README.md) based on the Tomcat server image.
+This is the default `standardServerImage` for the `VillanovaApp` custom resource.

 ## Configure the Primary Tenant
 The primary tenant is configured with services for the content delivery server (CDS), cache management, and search capability.
 Follow the links below to complete the setup.

-1. [Install and enable the Entando Content Delivery Server (CDS)](./cds.md) to manage static resources.
+1. [Install and enable the Villanova Content Delivery Server (CDS)](./cds.md) to manage static resources.

 2. [Install and enable Redis](./redis.md) to handle caching and clustering.